 Don’t Worry About Rarer Question Types (Unless You’re Shooting for a Perfect Score)

 If analogies scare you (and they are some of the more difficult questions), don’t worry too much about them.
 The same goes for author technique questions.
 You don’t need to spend your time practicing question types that will likely only show up once or twice on the test if at all.

-Practice answering big picture, little detail, inference, and function questions first and foremost.
+Practice answering big picture, little detail, evidence support, and vocabulary in context questions first and foremost.
 Then, if you master those, you can work through the rarer question types.

 Some questions are rare birds.
 But mainly I just think the expression on this bird's face is HILARIOUS.